Guidance in South Africa

 Reporting on Outcomes

-The Octopus Model – how the integrated report can fit into an organisation’s corporate reporting structure.
+The Octopus Model (How the integrated report fits into the corporate reporting suite)